SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Background: existing datasets

-\textbf{Sports Datasets} Our dataset is also related to sports analysis datasets, \cite{van2022deepsportradar,zhao2025survey}, although most existing work focuses on specific recognition, tracking, and prediction tasks that relate to the specific sport, rather than the higher-level analyses of the athlete's skill development or the instructional process.
+\textbf{Sports Datasets} Our dataset is also related to sports analysis datasets, \cite{ma2025t3set,zhao2025survey}, although most existing work focuses on specific recognition, tracking, and prediction tasks related to the specific sport, rather than the higher-level analyses of the athlete's skill development or the instructional process.
 In cases where sport coaching is involved, datasets are often either based on high-level features~\cite{Lorimer09}, linguistic aspects~\cite{xia2024language}, or other summary statistics.
-Datasets that do have both raw instruction video and linguistic information~\cite{10203838} are still often missing longitudinal information or performance metrics.
+Datasets that include both raw instruction video and linguistic information~\cite{10203838} still often lack longitudinal information or performance metrics. \cite{ma2025t3set} uniquely contains coach-student dyads coupled with sensor data.
+They introduce a coaching dataset for table tennis, both concurrent and terminal feedback are present; however the coach's instructions were collected retrospectively and therefore do not contain true interaction with the student.
+Additionally, the longitudinal component of student learning and coach adaptation is missing as well.

 \textbf{Driving Datasets} Our dataset also relates to driving datasets, especially those of motor racing~\cite{Kulkarni_2023,remonda2024simulation}.
 Many of the driving datasets focus on vehicle perception or behavior modeling \cite{geiger2013vision,kim2018textual,ettinger2021large,caesar2020nuscenes,gulino2023waymax,caesar2021nuplan,sun2020scalability} and do not explore characteristics of the driver.
-Even more human-centric ones \cite{Gopinath_2021_ICCV,alletto2016dr,yuen2016looking,rasouli2019pie} rarely probe how drivers are coached during driving, or personalization statistics.
+Even more human-centric ones \cite{Gopinath_2021_ICCV,alletto2016dr,yuen2016looking,rasouli2019pie} rarely probe how drivers are coached during driving, or how instruction is personalized.
 There are a few examples that probe coaching in driving, but do not provide a full multimodal dataset with both naturalistic interaction and full vehicle states and controls~\cite{srivastava2025shared,schrum2025skill}.